funkia/hareactive/README.md

 concept in Hareactive.

 A value of type `Now` is a _description_ of something that we'd like to do.
-Such a description can declare that is wants to do one of two things.
+Such a description can declare that it wants to do one of two things.

 * Get the current value of behavior.
 This is done with the `sample`